AudranBert/VITKLIA/src/dataset/README.md

     python datasetInfo.py fileName

-FileName is the path of the feats file of your dataset.
+FileName is the path of the feats.scp file of your dataset.